next-step/kotlin-lotto/README.md

 LottoMachine

-- [ ] create one lotto with amount of 1,000 KRW
+- [ ] insert amount and create lotto which costs 1,000 KRW for each
 - [ ] all decimals are discarded when divided by 1,000

 WinningNumber